 We are all familiar with Moore’s law.
 At least all of us in IT.
-It’s the empiric

-### v11

-We are all familiar with Moore’s law.
-At least all of us in IT.
 It’s the empiric rule that tells us that every two years; advances in technology should allow squeezing the same amount of computing power in half the space, at a similar cost.

-I first heard of this law when I was entering college around 20 years ago.
+We first heard of this law about 20 years ago.
 It was the beginning of the personal computer revolution.
 Writing code still required punching cards (at least in my case!).
 Yet, that law sounded very aggressive to me and my professors of the time.
 People were saying that there was no way that trend could continue for more than just a few years.
 And here we are.
 The “law” is still alive and kicking.